kkosiorowska/check-out-wro-app/README.md

 # Check Out Wro

 ## Description
 Tourist application to check out places in Wrocław.
-User has a posibility to look for attractions.
-After click marker on map or item from list user will see more information about choosed place.
+User has posibility to look for attractions.
+After click marker on map or item from list user will see more information about place.
 * [Demo Version](https://react-check-wro.firebaseapp.com/)

 ### Features